murkl/arch-os/TRANSLATING.md

 translation whose English is unchanged, marks the ones whose English moved as fuzzy, and drops nothing silently.

-`runtime --check` reports coverage per language, which is how a catalog that has fallen behind is noticed.
+`make check` in a module's folder reports coverage per language, which is how a catalog that has fallen behind is noticed.

 ## On a translation platform